chaudhuryB/ReadingToRobot/doc/installation.md

 ### MiRo

-MiRo is controlled via ROS, so you'll need to install ROS in your computer to run it.
+MiRo is controlled via ROS, so you'll need to install ROS on your computer to run it.
-Because of this, we recommend using a linux distribution compatible with the latest version of ROS, like Ubuntu 20.04.
+Because of this, we recommend using a Linux distribution compatible with the latest version of ROS, like Ubuntu 20.04.

-See instructions to install ROS in your computer in: http://wiki.ros.org/Installation/Ubuntu
+See instructions to install ROS on your computer at: http://wiki.ros.org/Installation/Ubuntu

 ### NAO

 You need the NAOqi 2.8 Python SDK to be able to control NAO.
-Please follow the instructions in http://doc.aldebaran.com/2-8/dev/python/install_guide.html to install it in your machine.
+Please follow the instructions in http://doc.aldebaran.com/2-8/dev/python/install_guide.html to install it on your machine.

 Please notice that NAOqi 2.8 Python SDK is only compatible with Python2.7.
-This means that you will need to install this version of Python in your machine.
+This means that you will need to install this version of Python on your machine.

 Also, the NAOqi Python SDK is composed mainly of bindings for the C++ SDK.
-This library does not contain binaries for arm targets, meaning that the Python SDK cannot run in a Raspberry Pi.
+This library does not contain binaries for arm targets, meaning that the Python SDK cannot run on a Raspberry Pi.

 If you are going to use a Raspberry Pi, you can install this package on NAO's own computer, and run it remotely.
-To do so, please follow the instructions to isnstall a virtual environment in NAO's computer provided in [this repository](https://github.com/NaoPepper4hri/nao_virtualenv).
+To do so, please follow the instructions to install a virtual environment in NAO's computer provided in [this repository](https://github.com/NaoPepper4hri/nao_virtualenv).
 Once this environment is running, you can freely install this and any other packages in NAO's head.